 Saving money in the long run

-(Agbabiaka, Kelly, & Laporte, 2018).
+[The] nonprofits that choose not to invest in necessary technology will see an ever-widening performance gap between their outcomes and the organizations that have adopted technology effectively.
 This performance gap results in duplicate internal work, ineffective communication, and an uninspired donor base.
-Though new technology adoption requires funds, employee buy-in, and an open mind, the alternative is much bleaker.
+Though new technology adoption requires funds, employee buy-in, and an open mind, the alternative is bleak.

 Applications are now open for our Dream Big Tennessee Grant.
-If you are an employee of a registered Tennessee nonprofit that has a dream to improve your impact, we invite you to apply to our annual grant.
-The deadline to apply is October 31, 2020.
-More information on how to apply can be found here.
+If you are an employee of a registered Tennessee nonprofit dreaming of improving your impact, we invite you to apply for our annual grant.
+The deadline to apply is .

 Kulish, N. (2020, July 24).
 Providing a Pandemic Safety Net, Nonprofits Need Their Own.